-The role of the Clinical Nurse Specialist (CNS) is to provide clinical expertise for evidence-based practice within the specialty of Rheumatology.
-Through autonomous practice they develop, implement and evaluate programs of care to maximize outcomes for patient-specific and rheumatologic populations.
-As direct care providers they complete comprehensive assessments, diagnosis and treatment plans for those with rheumatic conditions.
+The clinical nurse specialist (CNS) provides clinical expertise for evidence-based practice within the specialty of rheumatology.
+Through autonomous practice they develop, implement, and evaluate programs of care to maximize outcomes for patient-specific and rheumatologic populations.
+As direct care providers, they complete comprehensive assessments, diagnoses, and treatment plans for people with rheumatic conditions.

-What does the Clinical Nurse Specialist do?
+What Does the Clinical Nurse Specialist Do?

 - Education